dresswithpockets/dresswithpockets.github.io/_drafts/ssm-gotchas.md

   - ideally, this would only ever be scaled in in response to the rare SSM outage
 1. Scale in all other bastions

+## Make Your Own Tooling

+If you already have an internal CLI tool or a pool of internal scripts, I highly recommend adding common SSM operations to it.
+Virtually every operation I describe below is made simpler by tooling we maintain.

 ## Account Wide SSM Settings

 AWS automatically creates a document `SSM-SessionManagerRunShell` in every account.
 Allowing `ssm:StartSession` also implicitly grants access to this document.